 Passengers who are travelling with a Non EU carrier departing from a Non EU airport are not covered by the EC Regulation 261/2004: Denied Boarding, Cancellation & Delay.
-This restriction also applies to passengers travelling with an EU carrier who are operating a codeshare flight with a Non EU carrier and the flight departs from a Non EU Airport.
-The EU carriers which we currently use are British Airways, Flybe British European, Thomson Airways, Thomas Cook Airlines & Virgin Atlantic.
+This restriction also applies to passengers travelling with a EU carrier who are operating a codeshare flight with a Non EU carrier and the flight departs from a Non EU Airport.
+The EU carriers which we currently use are British Airways, Thomson Airway & Virgin Atlantic.
 Please ask us for codeshare details at the time of booking.
 We strongly recommend that passengers who are not covered by EC Regulation 261/2004 should ensure that their travel insurance provides adequate cover and does not exclude expenses incurred as a consequence of flight cancellation and lengthy delays, including any living costs which may arise due to force majeure situations, particularly those caused by extreme weather conditions.

 FLIGHTS – SCHEDULED AND CHARTER AIRLINES & CODESHARE PARTNERS